FHL ROWBOAT POLICY

 • SIGN OUT: Be specific about where you are going & generous with your expected return time.
 When you put your name as contact person, also list your cell #.
 If you’ll be out past sunset, you MUST have a flashlight or headlamp to make other boats aware of you (your phone’s flashlight app doesn’t count!).
 Keep this in mind if you leave in daylight but will return in the dark.
 Blink and flash your light to be seen.

 • BOUNDARIES: Do not take a rowboat outside of the harbor without permission.
 See the red line on the chart on the wall of the shed: this is the default rowboat boundary.
-You may circumnavigate Brown Island, but venturing along the FHL shore past the pumphouse requires permission.
+You may circumnavigate Brown Island, but you may not venture past the pumphouse along the FHL shoreline.
+To receive permission to take a rowboat outside the red line, you must submit a float plan to the BSO at least 24 hours in advance of your trip, and receive written approval of that float plan from the BSO.
 Never cross between FHL and Brown Island if you see a ferry coming: they are very fast and you are very small.
 5 horn blasts from any boat coming toward you indicates “danger/doubt” and that you are in the way.

 • GOING TO TOWN: Row between the marina and the hill to its right, then turn left and row along the waterfront, under a walkway, & tie up at the foot of the pier at the public dinghy dock.
 There’s a small map of the marina posted in our shed.
 If you leave a boat at the Town dinghy dock, “ship” the oars: take them out of the oarlocks and lay them in the boat so they don’t damage others or break themselves.
 You can leave lifejackets in the boat.

-• DESIGNATE A ROWER: If anybody in your party is drinking alcohol in town, assign a “designated rower” to stay sober and make sure everyone gets back safely.
-If you all have too much to drink, please leave the boat in town.
-Walk back or call a taxi and when you arrive at the Labs, SIGN-IN at the boat shed by writing “back in 24” under Actual Return Time.
+• NO ROWING UNDER THE INFLUENCE: No one shall be aboard a UW watercraft while under the influence of drugs or alcohol.
+If you travel to town and are unable to follow this policy upon your return, walk back or call a taxi and when you arrive at the Labs, SIGN-IN at the boat shed by writing “back in 24” under Actual Return Time.
 Then, go back in the morning and get the boat!

 • STORE YOUR BOAT: Return the rowboat to the FHL dock and pull it out of the water back into it’s cradle.
 If you can’t do this yourself, go get help.
 Do not leave the rowboats in the water.
 Unscrew the drain plug but leave it in the boat so any water can drain if it rains.
 Hang life jackets up and sign back in!

-• ROWBOAT TYPES: Respect the capacity limits of the boats – if you have a larger group / too much weight take multiple boats.
+• LOAD BOATS APPROPRIATELY: Different boats have different capacities: respect them!
+If you have a larger group / too much weight take multiple boats.

 TIDES & WEATHER: